Destinations Greece The Cyclades Santorini

 Must orderslow-cooked lamb shoulder + fava

-A modern-Greek room in an old Oia building — food-led, no cliff view, smaller and more deliberate than the caldera spots.
+A modern-Greek room in an old Oia building: food-led, no cliff view, smaller and more deliberate than the caldera places that trade on theirs.
 Book a week ahead in season.

 OiaModern GreekFood-led

-InsiderTucked off a quiet pedestrian lane, away from the Oia crush — book ahead (Resy or e-table) and ask for the back patio, which faces west for the sunset.
+InsiderSet on a quiet pedestrian lane, off the Oia crush.
+Book ahead (Resy or e-table) and ask for the back patio, which faces west into the sunset.
 Lunch 12:30–3, dinner from 6:30.

 Argo